ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 connection establishment.

-In contrast to other Selection Properties, this property is a set of (Enumerated) interface identifier and preference tuples.
+In contrast to other Selection Properties, this property is a set of tuples of (Enumerated) interface identifier and preference.
 It can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.